-It’s Saturday and we have a fun challenge for you!
-Let’s get stampy!
+Hello, friends!
+It's Saturday and we have a fun challenge for you!
+Let's get stampy!
 Whether you are a novice or a seasoned veteran of stamping, we encourage you to spend some time this weekend with your stamps.
 If you are like me, you might have a small collection piling up.
-Why not go through them and pull out some stamps you haven’t used in a while.
+Why not go through them and pull out some stamps you haven't used in a while.
 Or, grab the stamps from the Doodles and Dashes Collection to get you started.
 There was even an exclusive a la carte stamp this month, which many of you are really enjoying.
 To give you some inspiration, we asked our Creative Team to share some sensational stamping ideas with you.
 Check out April's use of the Doodles & Dashes Flower and Doodles Stamp Set in this layout!

 For this page: I traced the cropped photo with a pencil.
 Randomly stamped black florals in the corners and around the edges.
 Then, I added a faint pop of color with the layered floral circle stamps.